This document is intended for Nautobot Welcome Wizard maintainers and covers the steps to perform when releasing new versions.

 Required Python packages are maintained in two files:

-Python packages are defined inside
+Python packages are defined inside of

 [tool.poetry.dependencies] section of this file contains a list of all the packages required by Nautobot ChatOps.